 So without further ado, let’s integrate Amazon SES with WordPress in a few steps!

 Setting up Amazon SES for sending marketing emails

 In order to set up Amazon SES for sending emails through FluentCRM or any WordPress email marketing plugin, you need to configure a few things.
-This includes signing up for Amazon AWS, verifying your domain, email address, creating API credentials, and moving out of the sandbox mode.
+This includes signing up for Amazon AWS, creating API credentials, verifying your domain, and moving out of the sandbox mode.
 Here’s how you can do that:

 1. Sign up for Amazon AWS

-The next step is to create API credentials for integrating WordPress with Amazon AWS.
-In order to get API credentials, go back to your AWS management console and click on My Security Credentials.
+Next, you have to create API credentials for integrating WordPress with Amazon AWS.
+In order to get API credentials, go to AWS management console and log in as an IAM user.

-Then select Users from the left sidebar and click on Add User.
+Then select Users from the left sidebar and click on Add Users.

 Give a Username and select the access type as Programmatic Access and click the Next button.

 Now select the Attach Existing Policy tab.
 You’ll find AmazonSESFullAccess and AmazonSNSFullAccess by searching for SES and SNS.
 Check those and proceed to the next step.